oVirt/ovirt-site/source/feature/read-only-disk.html.md

 ##### Snapshots

 There's no need to save the images of RO disk to the images table.
-There is, however, a need to update the ovf file so that it does include the RO disks' (images).
+There is, however, a need to update the ovf file so that it does include the RO disks (images).
 Verified - the OvfReader does read the RO property, so no problem with snapshots uses.

 #### UI